yashmy68711-collab/CSV_Contact_Manager/README.md

-# CSV_Contact_Manager
+# CSV Contact Manager (Python)

+## About

-A Python contact manager that stores and reads contacts using CSV file handling.
+A simple contact manager that stores contacts in a CSV file using Python.

+## Features

+* Add contacts
+* Save contacts to CSV
+* View saved contacts

+## Tech Used

+* Python
+* CSV module

+## How to Run

+Run the Python file and follow menu options.